 Belize’s reopening in October 2020 brought back adventurous jetsetters eager to experience the tropical destination.
 Now, as we enter the summer months, Belize’s open doors are welcoming back a time that was dearly missed: wedding season.
 The term “June wedding” isn’t as popular in Belize with the weather being warm all year long, but there is an undeniable peak in summer.
 Vaccinations and health protocols are fueling travel confidence, so it’s no surprise couples are once again planning destination weddings.
-You can still have the fabulous wedding of your dreams post-Covid despite new factors making it a bit different.
+Yes, you can still have the fabulous wedding of your dreams post-Covid in Belize!
 This is true especially in a place that seems like it was built to make you feel safe without sacrificing your wedded wishes.

 Your choice of unique venues